Mahone Bay

 Mahone Bay is a bay on the Atlantic coast of Nova Scotia, Canada along the eastern end of Lunenburg County.
-The bay has many islands, and is a popular sailing area.
+The bay has many islands (potentially 365), and is a popular sailing area.
 Since 2003 the Mahone Islands Conservation Association has been working to protect the natural environment of the bay.
 The bay and its islands contain a variety of habitats including forests, rocky shores, beaches, wetlands, and mudflats.
 Wildlife in the area include black guillemots, eagles, osprey, leach's storm petrels, puffins, razorbills, and great blue herons.

 History

 The area was first inhabited by the indigenous Mi'kmaq.
 The first Europeans in the area were the French, the early maps of whom labelled the bay as La Baye de Toutes Iles (The Bay of Many Islands).
 The current name derives from the French mahonne, a type of barge.

 In 1754 the British brought German speakers from Europe to colonize the area, starting in Lunenburg.
 German was the main language spoken in the area for many years, and today in the Bayview Cemetery, there are several gravestones dating from the late 1700s marked in German.
 Early settlers' names commemorated there include Zwicker, Eisenhauer, Heyson, and Kedy.

 The site was the scene of hostilities during the French and Indian War and the War of 1812.

 Economic activity in the mid-1800s, which included forestry, shipbuilding, shipping, and farming, led to the construction of churches and schools.
 In 1903 a rail link was established to Halifax.
 In 1919 the town was incorporated.

 Today the principal economic driver is tourism.